 What typically works at this stage:

-- TennCare CHOICES Group 2, for those who qualify, funds AL/memory-care services in a participating community.
+• TennCare CHOICES Groups 2 and 3, for those who qualify, fund AL/memory-care services in a participating community, though never room and board.

 Late stage